 2018 Departures: Departs Daily

-Hotels: Tour includes standard, 3-star hotels.
-Hotel upgrades available.
+Hotels: Standard, 3-star hotels.
+Hotel/room upgrades available.

-New Zealand self-drive option: You can choose to do a less-expensive self-drive option while in New Zealand.
+New Zealand self-drive option: You can choose to do a less-expensive, self-drive option while in New Zealand.
 Driving is on the left side and no special license is required for US drivers.

 Day 1.
 Fly USA from Los Angeles to Auckland, New Zealand: